GayashanSameera/redux-form-generator/README.md

 # Getting Started with redux form generator

 in this repo there are several examples in containers directory.\
-if we need to create form you need to use CreateForm component and need to select form type. \
+if we need to create form you need to use CreateForm component and need to select form type.

 ### `Form types`

-'FORM_TYPE_SIMPLE'  => for simple forms, you can pass function to create content 'FORM_TYPE_CHILDREN' => for forms with tabs, you can pass function to create content 'FORM_TYPE_CREATE_FROM_JSON' => for every forms, you can pass JSON to create content and need to pass several hooks
+'FORM_TYPE_SIMPLE'  => for simple forms, you can pass function to create content.\
+'FORM_TYPE_CHILDREN' => for forms with tabs, you can pass function to create content.\
+'FORM_TYPE_CREATE_FROM_JSON' => for every forms, you can pass JSON to create content and need to pass several hooks.

 ## Available form generator formats